 Using a dead skin peel for your face can be a simple process if done correctly.
 Here’s a step-by-step guide to help you use it safely and effectively:

-1. Cleanse Your Face: Start by washing your face with a gentle cleanser to remove any makeup, dirt, or oil.
-Pat your skin dry with a clean towel.
+- Cleanse Your Face: Start by washing your facial skin with a gentle cleanser to remove any makeup, dirt, or oil.
+Pat your epidermis dry with a clean towel.

-3. Follow the Instructions: Leave the peel on for the recommended amount of time as per the product’s instructions.
+- Follow the Instructions: Leave it on for the recommended amount of time as per the product’s instructions.
 This can vary from a few minutes to longer, depending on the peel’s strength.

-4. Rinse Off: Once the time is up, rinse your face thoroughly with lukewarm water.
-Be gentle and avoid scrubbing your skin.
+- Rinse Off: Once the time is up, rinse your facial skin thoroughly with lukewarm water.
+Be gentle and avoid scrubbing your dermis.

-5. Moisturize: After drying your face, apply a moisturizer to hydrate your skin and help maintain its new, smooth texture.
+- Moisturize: After drying your facial skin, apply a moisturizer to hydrate your epidermis and help maintain its new, smooth texture.

-Here are some additional tips for using a dead skin peel:
+Here are some additional tips for using a Dry skin peel:

-· Frequency: Use the peel as recommended, typically once or twice a week, so you don’t exfoliate too much.
+- Frequency: Use it as recommended, typically once or twice a week, to avoid over-exfoliation.

-· Sun Protection: After using a peel, your skin can be more sensitive to sun exposure.
-Apply sunscreen to protect your skin.
+- Sun Protection: After using a peel, your epidermis can be more sensitive to sun exposure.
+Apply sunscreen to protect your dermis.

 For more detailed guidance on integrating peels into your skincare routine, you can check out this guide by Healthline.